hemantasapkota/goma/README.md

 // Do something with p
 ```

 The **Get** method expects an empty container for the type you're querying for.
+If the queried object does not exists, then it returns the same empty type that was passed in.
+Since the **Get** method is likely to be called from multiple places in the codebase, this design helps avoid making nil error checks on the returned object.
+If there's a better design for this, then feel free to submit a pull request.

 Here's an another example:

 ```go
 type ContainerItem struct {